Coderode/RestaurantViewer/README.md

 # RestaurantViewer
-RestaurantViewer -> Local DB with SwiftData
+RestaurantViewer : An ios application with SwiftUI + SwiftData usage functionalities
+- can add restaurant
+- can delete restaurant
+- can edit restaurant
+- can add review for any restaurant